xdevplatform/Gnip-Analysis-Pipeline/README.md

 ## Example configuration files

-You can find two example configuration files in the `example` directory.
+You can find three example configuration files in the `example` directory.
 Copy them to your TEST directory.
-They should be used as arguments to the `-c` option of the enrichment and time series scripts
+They should be used as arguments to the `-c` option of the enrichment and time series scripts, and to the `-s` option of the evaluation script.

 `[TEST] $ cat dummy_tweets.json | tweet_enricher.py -c my_enrichments.py |
 tweet_time_series_builder.py -c my_measurements.py > time_series.csv`